peteroupc/peteroupc.github.io/randomgendoc.md

      |      integer in the interval [a, b].
 Currently, this
      |      class assumes 'a' is always 0.
      |      2. 'rndint' (and functions that ultimately call it) may be
-     |      slower than desirable if many random numbers are
+     |      slower than desirable if many random variates are
      |      needed at once.
 Ways to improve the performance
-     |      of generating many random numbers at once include
+     |      of generating many random variates at once include
      |      vectorization (which is often PRNG specific) and multithreading
      |      (which is too complicated to show here).
      |